cheshire-cat-ai/docs/mkdocs/quickstart/conclusion.md

-# &#128640; Stopping the Cat
+# &#128640; Conclusion

-## Stopping the Cat

-When you're done using the Cat, simply use the `docker compose down` command to stop it.
-When you restart the Cat, all conversation history, uploaded documents, and installed plugins, including your own, will still be there.

-## Next Step

 Congratulations on completing the quickstart!
+You should now have an overview of how to install the Cat and its main capabilities!

+## What's Next?

 We encourage you to explore the Cat further and try writing and publishing your own plugins to enhance your experience.